Storing Mycotoxin-Affected Grain

 Harvest Diseased Grain First

 After corn reaches maturity, farmers often allow the crop to dry down in the field to save on drying costs.
 However, the presence of ear rot diseases should influence harvest timing.
 The fungi that cause ear rot diseases can continue to grow, spread, and produce mycotoxins even after corn reaches maturity.

-The most common mycotoxins associated with ear rots are deoxynivalenol (associated with Gibberella ear rot), fumonisins (associated with Fusarium ear rot), and aflatoxin (associated with Aspergillus ear rot) (Figure 1).
+The most common mycotoxins associated with ear rots are deoxynivalenol (associated with Gibberella ear rot), fumonisins (associated with Fusarium ear rot), and aflatoxin (associated with Aspergillus ear rot) (Fig. 1).
 If you find Aspergillus ear rot, Fusarium ear rot, or Gibberella ear rot during pre-harvest scouting, harvest the affected fields first and immediately dry the grain to levels that stop the fungus from growing and producing mycotoxins.

-More information about identifying ears rots in the field is available in Corn Disease Management: Ear Rots (CPN-2001).
+More information about identifying ears rots in the field is available in

 Drying corn (and other grains) helps prevent fungi from infecting or further degrading previously infected grain.
-Wet grain degrades quickly in a harvest truck or grain bin and mycotoxin levels can increase (Figure 2).
+Wet grain degrades quickly in a harvest truck or grain bin and mycotoxin levels can increase (Fig. 2).
 This is especially true when temperatures are warm after harvest.
 However, if grain is stored at appropriately low moisture, evidence shows that mycotoxin levels will not increase.

 High-temperature drying stops mold growth and mycotoxin production.
 However, it will not reduce mycotoxins already present in the grain.
 Using high temperatures to quickly dry grain is preferable to using low heat to slowly dry grain.
 Be wary of using low-temperature, in-bin dryers for moldy corn, and be sure to meet proper ventilation requirements for storing dry corn.